From Serie B to Euro 2020, Italy players shaped by Zeman | Sports-Games

 Still, Zeman likes what he sees.

-"I'm convinced that Italy can go very far," he said.
-"And while it's difficult to say exactly where they might end up, if they go far it will be a product of this choral play and the technical feeling of some of its (players)."
+''I'm convinced that Italy can go very far,'' he said.
+“And while it's difficult to say exactly where they might end up, if they go far it will be a product of this choral play and the technical feeling of some of its (players).''
+ATK ATK

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)